loloToster/openweather-api-node/README.md

 **Description:**

-Sets global location by provided name
+Sets global location by provided name.
+The `name` argument will basically replace the `q` parameter in call described [here](https://openweathermap.org/api/geocoding-api#direct_name).

 **Arguments:**
 * **name** - name of the location